Building Multi-Tenant Dashboards

 Let's take a look at the steps involved here:

-1. When a user loads the page, ui-event triggers a $pageview event, containing the details of the user viewing the page.
+event, containing the details of the user viewing the page. - We check our

-3. If we do, we set msg.payload to the contents of the store, otherwise, branch to a "debug" node.
+to the contents of the store, otherwise, branch to a "debug" node. - Send the

 Comparing different communication options